Transmission/Communication Medium or Channel:

 • In ground propagation, radio waves travel through the lowest portion of the atmosphere, hugging the earth.

-• These low-frequency signals emanate in all directions from the transmitting antenna and follow the curvature of the earth.
+• These low-frequency signals emanate in all directions from the transmitting antenna and follow the curvature of the Earth.

 • The distance depends on the power of the signal.